dblock/code.dblock.org/_posts/2018/2018-08-03-enabling-relay-style-mutations-and-pagination.markdown

 ### Relay-Style Connections

-Relay’s support for pagination relies on the GraphQL server exposing connections in a [standardized way](https://facebook.github.io/relay/graphql/connections.htm).
+Relay's support for pagination relies on the GraphQL server exposing connections in a [standardized way](https://facebook.github.io/relay/graphql/connections.htm).
 To expose user's meetings as a GraphQL field you would write `field :meetings, -> { !types[Types::MeetingType] }`.
 To enable this to be Relay-style, use `connection`.

 {% highlight ruby %}
 Types::UserType = GraphQL::ObjectType.define do